nwmac/vue-extensions/README.md

 Open a browser to: http://127.0.0.1:8080/

 Click 'Load Extension'.
-This loads the extension library and presents 2 components available in the library - clicking on 'Lazy' will load the lazily-loaded component.
+This loads the extension library and presents 2 components available in the library - clicking on 'Lazy' will load the lazily-loaded component - you'll see additonal network requests in the dev tools.
+The other 'Hello World' component is not lazy-loaded and loads when the extension is loaded.

 If you click 'Lazy', you'll see two clock widgets.